mjordan/islandora_solution_pack_xml/README.md

 ## Metadata and description display

 If an XML object has a MODS datastream, its content and the "Description" content will appear at the bottom of the object display (including custom metadata display configurations), just as in other Islandora solution packs.
 If an object has no MODS datastream, no metadata or description will appear.
+A datastream ID other than 'MODS' can be configured in the module's admin settings.

 ## Indexing XML content